amedeiros/area_code_validator/README.md

-# AreaCodeValidator
+# Area Code Validator

-AreaCodeValidator is a small gem that validates a phone numbers area code to a state.
+Area Code Validator is a small gem that validates a phone numbers area code to a state.

 ## Installation